-Further to my previous piece on this subject (Mature Students: getting a degree, Sept 12), a few more insights have been mentioned in the press, in the UK, about the USA's innovations in the area of 'higher education.'
+First, from the UK, an article in the Times Higher about the USA's innovations in university education.'
 In 'Older, wiser, jobless . . ,' a new program endorsed by City University of Seattle commends and rewards the older student who has gained experienced in life in various kinds of ways, apparently, though the article itself mentions only the valuable contribution of the older wiser person who has previously had a career.

-In Canada, a related matter has occurred, whereby a student at the University of Manitoba was given a PhD despite not being able to handle certain situations during the educational process.
+In Canada, a related matter has occurred, whereby a student at the University of Manitoba was given a PhD despite not being able to handle certain situations, as he suffered from ‘exam anxiety.’
 If all PhD candidates' weaknesses and deficiencies are overlooked or forgiven, then what would be the state of those who get to educate the next generation.

-What of favouritism in the higher eduational process?
+What of favouritism in higher education?
 Is it what we want?
 Or if we are one of the favoured would we, too, look the other way.
-The comments sections following the articles 'Court battle' and 'Older, wiser, jobless' offer insights into what the people think.
+The comments sections following the article 'Older, wiser, jobless' offer insights into what the people think.

 Court battle over PhD